CHNPAT005/PCIJAPTG-A2XvsJSE/README.md

 ## Prerequisites
 * [Julia](http://movielens.org) programming langauge
 * A text editor or IDE such as [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/), [VS Code](https://code.visualstudio.com/download) or [Jupyter](https://jupyter.org/install)
-* The test data sets accompanied herewith which can also be found at <https://figshare.com/s/eec9a8094c3e0f7d2b1b>
+* The test data to be used for the replication of results and algorithm validation can be found at <https://figshare.com/s/eec9a8094c3e0f7d2b1b>

 ## Usage
 Clone the repository